PhilipPartsch/test_vale/docs/test_docs/correct_rst_content.rst

 .. note::

-   Vale shall give me a hint that, there are typos in my noote.
+   Vale shall give me a hint that, there are typos in my note.

 Find typos in notes inside notes